 Let the Kids Decorate Their Own Mini Tree

-This is one Christmas tradition that my kids LOVE no matter where we’re stationed at!
+This is one of the Christmas traditions for military families that my kids LOVE no matter where we’re stationed at!

 I let them have their own mini tree and they get to decorate it with whatever they want.
 When Lyvi was little she was dangerous with Christmas ornaments, so we decorated the little tree in her room with hairbows.

-As they got older we let them go to Wal-Mart or Dollar Tree and pick out their own ornaments.
-We’ve done a candy theme, cartoon themes, and last year they topped their tree with their cowgirl hat because it was our first Texas Christmas.
+As they got older we let them go to Wal-Mart or Dollar Tree and pick out their ornaments.
+We’ve done a candy theme and cartoon themes, and last year they topped their tree with their cowgirl hat because it was our first Texas Christmas.

 You don’t have to spend a lot of money to make this special.
 One year we decorated their tree with ornaments they made from popsicle sticks!